- 17 Jul 2020

-This can vary widely depending on your following, engagement rate and experience.
-Some Influencers with smaller followings (sometimes referred to as micro-influencers) are happy receive free stuff in exchange for posts.
+This can vary widely depending on your following, engagement rate, and experience.
+Some Influencers with smaller followings (sometimes referred to as micro-influencers) are happy to receive free stuff in exchange for posts.
 The fancy industry word for this is 'contra'.
 Contra can be great if you're just starting out, and the products or services you're getting are things that you genuinely want.

 When working out what to charge for influencer work consider: